Training Module

 AI terminology and concept glossary

-AI system types quick-reference sheet
+AI system types and agent patterns quick-reference sheet

-AI system component map
+AI system and agent component map

 Data / model artefact primer